 Note that, whilst other restaurants offer a £15 credit for Priority Pass cardholders, you do not qualify for these if your card is issued by American Express.
 The Grain Store at Gatwick is the only restaurant which you can visit.

-I should note that, during Summer 2022, it is proving difficult to get access to UK Priority Pass lounges.
+I should note that, during Summer 2022, it proved difficult to get access to UK Priority Pass lounges.
 It is far easier outside the UK.
-People are arriving earlier for flights – and so spending more time in the lounge, reducing capacity for others – and many lounges are still shut or on reduced hours, cutting capacity further.
-This situation will hopefully resolve itself as Winter approaches.
+People were arriving earlier for flights – and so spending more time in the lounge, reducing capacity for others – and many lounges were still shut or on reduced hours, cutting capacity further.
+With more lounges now reopened the situation should hopefully be better this year.

 Plaza Premium lounges are also a benefit – great at Heathrow Terminal 5

 American Express Platinum also has a deal with the Hong-Kong based Plaza Premium chain of lounges.
 You can see the Plaza Premium lounge network here.

 Plaza Premium has some EXCELLENT lounges at London Heathrow, including departure lounges in Terminals 2, 4 and 5.

 Plaza Premium has a lounge in London Gatwick’s North Terminal, having taken over the old Virgin Atlantic Clubhouse.
 An Edinburgh lounge opened last September and is very impressive.